tgreensill/VeeValidate.AspNetCore/README.md

 }
 ```

+Caveat: The asp-validation-summary with "ModelOnly" (and OverrideValidationTagHelpers is true) will not work correctly out of the box.
-If the asp-validation-summary value is set to "ModelOnly" (and OverrideValidationTagHelpers is true), you'll also need to include the VeeValidateSnippets.ValidationSummaryMixin (after vee-validate.js reference).\
+To get this working you can include the VeeValidateSnippets.ValidationSummaryMixin (after vee-validate.js reference).\
 Example:
 ```html
 @inject VeeValidateSnippets VeeValidateSnippets